Pope: Regnal name

 Popes adopt a new name on their accession, known as papal name, in Italian and Latin.
 Currently, after a new pope is elected and accepts the election, he is asked, "By what name shall you be called?"
 The new pope chooses the name by which he will be known from that point on.
 The senior cardinal deacon, or cardinal protodeacon, then appears on the balcony of Saint Peter's to proclaim the new pope by his birth name, and announce his papal name in Latin.
-It's customary when referring to popes to translate the regnal name into all local languages.
-For example, the current pope bears the papal name Papa Franciscus in Latin and Papa Francesco in Italian, but Papa Francisco in his native Spanish, Pope Francis in English, etc.
+It is customary when referring to popes to translate the regnal name into all local languages.
+For example, the current pope bears the papal name Papa Leo XIV in Latin, Papa Leone XIV in Italian, Papa León XIV in Spanish, Pope Leo XIV in English, etc.

+The pope's regnal name is not his real or legal name, which remains unchanged in legal and governmental documents; neither is it connected in any way to his real name.
+The current pope was born with the name Robert Francis Prevost.

 Official list of titles

 The official list of titles of the pope, in the order in which they are given in the Annuario Pontificio, is:

 The best-known title, that of "pope", does not appear in the official list, but is commonly used in the titles of documents, and appears, in abbreviated form, in their signatures.
-Thus Paul VI signed as "Paulus PP. VI", the "PP." standing for "papa pontifex" ("pope and pontiff").
+Thus Paul VI signed as "Paulus PP. VI."
+Sources are divided on the meaning of "PP.," with some asserting that it is merely a reference to "papa" ("pope"), others "papa pontifex" ("pope and pontiff"), and others "pastor pastorum" ("shepherd of shepherds").

 The title "pope" was from the early 3rd century an honorific designation used for any bishop in the West.
 In the East, it was used only for the bishop of Alexandria.
 Marcellinus (d.
 304) is the first bishop of Rome shown in sources to have had the title "pope" used of him.
 From the 6th century, the imperial chancery of Constantinople normally reserved this designation for the bishop of Rome.
-From the early 6th century, it began to be confined in the West to the bishop of Rome, a practice that was firmly in place by the 11th century, when Pope Gregory VII declared it reserved for the bishop of Rome.
+From the early 6th century, it began to be confined in the West to the bishop of Rome, a practice that was firmly in place by the 11th century.

 In Eastern Christianity, where the title "pope" is used also of the bishop of Alexandria, the bishop of Rome is often referred to as the "pope of Rome", regardless of whether the speaker or writer is in communion with Rome or not.